Edinburgh, Scotland

 Activities

-• City Walking Tour: During IFSA Orientation, learn about the city on foot and attend a walking tour of the social, cultural, and historical sites of Edinburgh.
+- City Walking Tour: During IFSA Orientation, learn about the city on foot and attend a walking tour of the social, cultural, and historical sites of Stirling.

-• Scottish Parliament Tour: See behind the scenes on a guided tour through the chambers of the Scottish Parliament, how the Scottish Government makes new laws on devolved matters, and how it debates the issues of the day.
+- Scottish Parliament Tour: See behind the scenes on a guided tour through the chambers of the Scottish Parliament and learn about how the Scottish Government makes new laws on devolved matters, and how it debates the issues of the day.

 Excursion